google-marketing-solutions/feedgen/README.md

 that represents how "good" the generated content is, along with a Sheets-native way for bulk-approving generated content via data filters.

-First, make a copy of the [template spreadsheet](https://docs.google.com/spreadsheets/d/1L8cgQCppRwIOvNYR3kqelPuSfAYFhhLi8gvIcknnwNo/edit#gid=92939291) and follow the instructions defined in the **Getting Started** section.
-The first step to authenticate to the Apps Script environment via the **Initialise** button as shown below.
+First, make a copy of the [template spreadsheet](#get-started) and follow the instructions defined in the **Getting Started** section.
+The first step is to authenticate yourself to the Apps Script environment via the **Initialise** button as shown below.

 <img src='./img/getting-started.png' alt='Getting Started' />

-Afterwards, navigate to the **Config** worksheet to configure feed settings, Vertex AI API settings, and settings to control the content generation.
+Afterwards, navigate to the **Config** worksheet to configure feed settings, Vertex AI API settings (including an estimation of the [costs](#vertex-ai-pricing-and-quotas) that will be incurred), and settings to control the content generation (generating descriptions is configurable and is switched on by default).

 <img src='./img/config.png' alt='Config' />